matthysv/.dots/README.md

 # .dots
 These are my public dotfiles.
 With the listed packages, they should work on arch and arch-based distros, but I also try to accomodate debian-based distros.
 This repo includes configs for:
-BSPWM with sxhkd, picom and polybar.
+BSPWM with sxhkd, picom and polybar,
-Doom Emacs
+Doom Emacs,
-MangoHud
+MangoHud,
-mpd with mpc and ncmpcpp
+mpd with mpc and ncmpcpp,
-neofetch
+neofetch,
-ranger
+ranger,
-rofi
+rofi,
-urxvt
+urxvt,
-uxterm and xterm
+uxterm and xterm,
-xfce terminal
+xfce terminal,
-zsh
+zsh,

 ## Setting up internet on arch